-- Form 202 Application for Financing: Maximum points will be awarded to proposals that submit Form 202 containing a realistic set of sources and uses, development budget, and pro forma operating budget.
+- Form 202 Application for Financing: Maximum points will be awarded to proposals that submit Form 2O2 containing a realistic set of sources and uses, development budget, and pro forma operating budget.
 Budgets and tax credit requests must be based on solid assumptions (operating expenses, development costs, vacancy rate, debt service coverage ratios, LIHTC raise rates, funding levels for reserves, etc.).
-TheAll uses and financing sources are appropriate for the proposed project-and.
-Projects that have proposed uses that are associated with dedicated third-party funding source must include those sources in the requestedForm 202.
+All uses and financing sources are appropriate for the proposed project.
+Projects that have proposed uses that are associated with dedicated third-party funding source must include those sources in the Form 2O2.
 For example, all viable green financing/funding sources.
 Letters of interest with terms and conditions are submitted from multiple lenders and investors (at least two, but no more than three) for each proposed financing source, to demonstrate competitiveness of private loan and syndication terms.
-If multiple alternative financing scenarios are presented, letters of interest substantiate each. - Timeline: Maximum points will be awarded to projects that have a strong likelihood of proceeding into construction within 180 days of being selected for further underwriting by

-DHCD, based on the timeline, narrative, and supporting documentation.
+If multiple alternative financing scenarios are presented, letters of interest substantiate each. - Timeline: Maximum points will be awarded to projects that have a strong likelihood of proceeding into construction within 18O days of being selected for further underwriting by DHCD, based on the timeline, narrative, and supporting documentation.

-- Architectural Plans: Maximum points will be awarded to applicants that submit architectural construction plans and documents that are permit-ready and have a construction budget that is aligned with the plans.
+- Architectural Plans: Maximum points will be awarded to applicants that submit construction plans and documents that are permit-ready and have a construction budget that is aligned with the plans.
 The plans reflect all design characteristics committed to in this application, such as unit mix, green building and accessibility features.
-The construction budget has been prepared and signed by the general contractor and it is highly unlikely that the budget will change before loan closingthe contract has been put out to bid and pricing has been finalized. - Firm Financing Commitments: Maximum points will be awarded to applicants that submit Final Letters of Commitment from all other participating financial sources.
-Rates and terms have been locked in and lenders are ready to close as soon as DHCD commits to funding the final gap. - Overall Financial and Economic Feasibility: Maximum points will be awarded to applicants that demonstrate long-term financial sustainability of the project is highly likely and an appropriate amount of tax credits are being requested, based on DHCD's assessment of overall feasibility and project readiness.
+The construction budget has been prepared and signed by the general contractor and the contract has been put out to bid and pricing has been finalized. - Firm Financing Commitments: Maximum points will be awarded to applicants that submit Final Letters of Commitment from all other participating financial sources.
+Rates and terms have been locked in and lenders are ready to close as soon as DHCD commits to funding the final gap.

-Development Team Capacity and Experience (Maximum 3035 Points)
+Development Team Capacity and Experience (Maximum 35 Points)

-Development teams will be evaluated on their experience with and performance on comparable projects, as well as on past performance, and on their capacity to deliver the proposed project and maintain long--term viability and compliance.
+Development teams will be evaluated on their experience with and performance on comparable projects, on past performance, and on their capacity to deliver the proposed project and maintain long-term viability and compliance.
 Applications will be scored on the sub-criteria below, and the scores will be summed.